Updated on December 13, 2024

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-A non-vital tooth, also called a dead tooth, no longer receives a fresh blood supply.
+A non-vital tooth, or dead tooth, no longer receives a fresh blood supply.
 This can cause the tooth to appear red, gray, light brown, and even black.

 How Long Can a Dead Tooth Stay in Your Mouth?